Javascript is not enabled.

 Some plans require you to try other medications first.
 Similar rules apply to Mounjaro.

-How do I get Medicare coverage for Wegovy
+How do I get Medicare coverage for Wegovy?

 How do I get Medicare coverage for Zepbound?

-Employer and retiree health insurance.
+Retiree health insurance.
 About 50 percent of employer plans that work with Aon, a benefits consulting firm, cover weight loss medications; many continue coverage under their retiree plans.
 You typically need to have a certain BMI and participate in a weight loss coaching program.

 Pharmaceutical assistance programs.
 Drug manufacturers often have programs to help with drug costs and copayments for people without insurance.
 Novo Nordisk offers access to a health coach for diet and exercise to help people taking Wegovy.
 And it has a savings card for people without insurance.

 Pharmaceutical assistance programs are usually limited to FDA-approved use.
-Lilly has a Mounjaro savings program available to adults with an on-label prescription for type 2 diabetes, but you’ll need proof of your condition to enroll in the savings program.
+Eli Lilly has a Mounjaro savings program available to adults with an on-label prescription for type 2 diabetes, but you’ll need proof of your condition to enroll in the savings program.

 Tax-free money from an HSA.
 You can’t contribute to a health savings account after you enroll in Medicare, but if you’ve already accumulated money in an account, you can withdraw it tax-free at any time for eligible expenses.
 Weight loss medications can be an eligible expense if your doctor prescribes them, even if your Part D plan doesn’t cover them.